Join the LadVen OS testing programRequest a demo

 • emphasis for a key decision, date, restriction, or risk;

-• links for documents, external materials, CRM entities, or related tasks;
+• links for documents, external materials, CRM records, or related tasks;

 • quotes for replies to a specific discussion fragment;